cloudControl/documentation/Platform Documentation.md

 $MYSQL_HOSTNAME = $creds['MYSQLS']['MYSQLS_HOSTNAME'];
 ~~~

-The [guides section](https://www.cloudcontrol.com/dev-center/guides/) has detailed examples how to configure various frameworks using the *creds.json* file.
+The [guides section](https://www.cloudcontrol.com/dev-center/Guides/) has detailed examples about how to read the *creds.json* file in different languages or frameworks.
 To see the format and contents of the *creds.json* file locally use the addon.creds command.

 ~~~
 $ cctrlapp APP_NAME/DEP_NAME addon.creds